nostrgamer/Csharp_Nostr_Unity_SDK/TESTING.md

    - Drag your "Generate Keys" button to the "Generate Keys Button" field
    - Drag your "Connect" button to the "Connect Button" field
    - Drag your "Post Message" button to the "Post Message Button" field
+   - Drag your NSEC input field to the "Nsec Input Field" field
+   - Drag your "Import NSEC" button to the "Import Nsec Button" field
    - Drag your TMP_Text to the "Status Text" field

 ## Test the Implementation

 1. Run the scene
+2. You can either:
-2. Click "Generate Keys" - this should generate a new key pair
+   - Click "Generate Keys" - this should generate a new key pair, or
+   - Enter an NSEC key into the input field and click "Import NSEC Key"
-3. Click "Connect to Relays" - this should simulate connecting to relays
+3. Click "Connect to Relays" - this should connect to relays
-4. Click "Post Message" - this should simulate posting a message
+4. Click "Post Message" - this should post a message to connected relays

-Note that this test will only simulate the operations as the actual WebSocket implementation and cryptography are placeholder implementations at this stage.
+Note that the WebSocket connection will attempt to connect to real relays, but the cryptography implementation is a placeholder at this stage.

 ## Expected Results

 - The console should show debug messages for each operation
 - The status text should update with each action
-- No errors should appear in the console (except for warnings about unused events)
+- When importing an NSEC key, you should see the derived public key
+- When connecting to relays, you should see connection status messages
+- When posting a message, you should see confirmation in the status text